Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 The Restructuring Maze: Fewer Chiefs, More Indians, and a Band of Editors

-The restructuring includes an audacious plan to reduce associate editors by over half, expecting remaining editors to juggle more papers than ever.
+The restructuring includes an audacious plan to reduce associate editors by more than half, expecting remaining editors to juggle more papers than ever.
 It’s like trying to staff an entire film production with just a director and a camera crew—stressful and insufficient.
-The overview of a third-tier editorial board feels like a masterful but decorative gesture, with no real power or purpose.
+The introduction of a third-tier editorial board feels like a strategic but decorative gesture, with no real power or purpose.

-“AI processing continues to be used and also each week reformats submitted manuscripts,” the editors noted, comparing it to inviting a robot to artistically assemble an art show without knowing art from ads.
+“AI processing continues to be used and regularly reformats submitted manuscripts,” the editors noted, comparing it to inviting a robot to curate an art show without knowing art from ads.

 The AI Gambit: A Digital Frenemy?

 The rollout of AI in the production process took the editors by surprise, like finding out your concert’s been hijacked by an algorithm.
-This technological intervention, although touted as productivity-chiefly improved, has muddled papers and prolonged error resolutions, making authors and editors like participants in a glitchy escape room.
+This technological intervention, while touted as efficient, has muddled papers and prolonged error resolutions, making authors and editors reminiscent of participants in a glitchy escape room.

 The Financial Fracas: When Publishing Becomes Pricey